Session 1: An Introductory Workshop in Population PK Data Analysis with NONMEM® (In Person)

 Fee

 The fee is $2,800.
-A graduate student rate of $1,400 is available for up to 5 participants.
+A graduate student rate (registered MS and PhD) of $1,400 is available for up to 5 participants.
 The registration fee includes access to the course documentation, code examples, and a copy of the textbook, Introduction to Population Pharmacokinetic/Pharmacodynamic Analysis with Nonlinear Mixed Effects Models by Owen and Fiedler-Kelly (John Wiley & Sons Inc., 2014).
 Continental breakfasts, lunches and break-time refreshments during the course are included.
 No walk-ins accepted.

 Payment